rgbIAA/viewcube/README.md

-# ViewCube - Datacube Visualization Tool
+# ViewCube - Datacube [& RSS] Visualization [& Sonification] Tool

 **ViewCube** is a user-friendly datacube visualizer designed to facilitate the exploration and analysis of multi-dimensional datasets.
-This tool enables you to easily visualize and interact with datacubes, enhancing your understanding of complex information.
+This tool enables you to easily visualize and interact with datacubes.
+Additionally, its **Sonicube** interface offers auditory exploration through **sonification**, enhancing the data analysis experience.

 ## Documentation